 The Kigali Genocide Memorial includes three permanent exhibitions, the largest of which documents the 1994 Genocide against the Tutsi.
 There is also a children’s memorial and an exhibition on the history of genocidal violence around the world.
 The education center, gardens, and Genocide Archive of Rwanda contribute to a meaningful tribute to those who perished, and provide a powerful educational experience for visitors.The general exhibits, at least in their English translations, presented a fragmented and rambling account of the long history of Rwanda’s genocide.

 Experience a classic African Safari in beautiful Akagera National Park.
 With Lake Ihema in the background and cooler temperatures, this is a safari experience unlike any of Rwanda’s neighbors.

-Akagera is located approximately 110 km from Kigali.
-The majority of the way is paved, and the last 28km are on a dirt road, therefore it is recommended to have a 4×4.
+Akagera has located approximately 110 km from Kigali.
+The majority of the way is paved, and the last 28km is on a dirt road, therefore it is recommended to have a 4×4.
 For self-drive safaris, there is no need to book.
-Cars are available for hire, there is one 7-seater game viewing vehicle which can be hired out for either a half or full day, all which includes the vehicle, driver and guide.
+Cars are available for hire, there is one 7-seater game viewing vehicle which can be hired out for either a half or full-day, all which includes the vehicle, driver, and guide.